-CIB, as potential underwriter or placement agent (together with any of its affiliates as context may require, "we", or "Wells Fargo") is providing the information contained in the Materials for discussion purposes only in anticipation of, or in connection with, engaging in arm's length commercial transactions with you in which Wells Fargo would be acting solely as a principal or agent, as applicable, and not as a municipal advisor, financial advisor or fiduciary to you or any other person or entity regardless of whether we have or are currently acting as such on a separate transaction (the use of the term "agent" does not imply any fiduciary relationship).
+WFBNA, as potential derivatives provider, and WFS, as potential underwriter or placement agent (together with any of its affiliates as context may require, "we", or "Wells Fargo") are providing the information contained in the Materials for discussion purposes only in anticipation of, or in connection with, engaging in arm's length commercial transactions with you in which Wells Fargo would be acting solely as a principal or agent, as applicable, and not as a municipal advisor, financial advisor or fiduciary to you or any other person or entity regardless of whether we, or an affiliate has or is currently acting as such on a separate transaction (the use of the term "agent" does not imply any fiduciary relationship).

-These Materials are being provided to you for the purpose of working with you as an underwriter or placement agent (collectively, "underwriter") on the transaction(s) described in the Materials.
-As part of its services as underwriter, CIB may provide information concerning the structure, timing, terms, and other similar matters concerning the issue of municipal securities that CIB proposes to underwrite as described in the Materials.
+These Materials are being provided to you for the purpose of working with you as an underwriter or placement agent (collectively, "underwriter") and/or derivatives provider on the transaction(s) described in the Materials.
+As part of its services as underwriter, WFS may provide information concerning the structure, timing, terms, and other similar matters concerning the issue of municipal securities that WFS proposes to underwrite as described in the Materials.
 The Materials may also contain such information.
-Any such information has been, and would be, provided by CIB in the context of serving as an underwriter and not as your municipal or financial advisor.
-Additionally, CIB, as underwriter, has financial and other interests that differ from your interests (or those of the issuer).
-In its capacity as underwriter, CIB's primary role would be to purchase securities from you (or the issuer in the case of a conduit transaction) for resale to investors, or arrange for the placement of securities with investors on your behalf.
+Any such information has been, and would be, provided by WFS in the context of serving as an underwriter and not as your municipal or financial advisor.
+Additionally, WFBNA, as derivatives provider, and WFS, as underwriter, have financial and other interests that differ from your interests (or those of the issuer).
+In its capacity as underwriter, WFS' primary role would be to purchase securities from you (or the issuer in the case of a conduit transaction) for resale to investors, or arrange for the placement of securities with investors on your behalf.
 Wells Fargo will not have any duties or liability to any person or entity in connection with the information being provided in the Materials.

-The information provided herein is not intended to be and should not be construed as advice within the meaning of Section 15B of the Securities Exchange Act of 1934, and Wells Fargo will not be acting as your municipal advisor under the municipal advisor rules ("Muni Advisor Rules") of the SEC and the SEC's guidance in its Registration of Municipal Advisors Frequently Asked Questions dated May 19, 2014, as supplemented (collectively, "Muni Advisor Rules").
+The information provided herein is not intended to be and should not be construed as advice within the meaning of Section 15B of the Securities Exchange Act of 1934, and Wells Fargo will not be acting as your municipal advisor under the municipal advisor rules ("Muni Advisor Rules") of the Securities and Exchange Commission ("SEC") and the SEC's guidance in its Registration of Municipal Advisors Frequently Asked Questions dated May 19, 2014, as supplemented (collectively, "Muni Advisor Rules").